Retaining Wall Blocks Calculator

 Practical Tips

-- Always add 5-10% extra blocks to your calculated total to account for cutting, breakage, and mistakes during installation—retaining wall blocks are often cut to fit around corners and at wall ends.
+• Always add 5-10% extra blocks to your calculated total to account for cutting, breakage, and mistakes during installation.
+Retaining wall blocks are often cut with a masonry saw to fit around corners, curves, and wall ends, and each cut produces one usable piece and one waste offcut.

 Frequently Asked Questions